Pioneering Award-Winning Services for Special Educational Needs

 Presentations and group sessions for all involved in special needs in all trades

-Excel Driver and Instructor Academy (ExcelDIA) Ltd believes that all can learn if they receive the correct training and support.
-This includes people with special education needs (SEN), including Asperger syndrome, ADHD, dyspraxia and dyscalculia.
+Excel Driver and Instructor Academy (ExcelDIA) believes that all can learn if they receive the correct training and support.
+This includes people with special education needs (SEN), including Asperger syndrome, autistic people, and ADHD, dyspraxia and dyscalculia.

 We believe that having a special need should never be a learning barrier.
 With 20% of people having either a learning difficulty or mental health difficulty, the need for specialist support has never been greater.
 The services, courses and techniques designed by Julia at ExcelDIA are, with the help of her partners, transforming lives across the UK.

-ExcelDIA Ltd put special educational needs people first.
-Services include -
+ExcelDIA put special educational needs people first.
+Services include –

 - Driver and instructor training, and the training of driving instructors and other professionals in special needs issues and support techniques